kism/archivepodcast/docs/deployment/s3_hybrid.md

 ## Configuration Requirements

-* In config.toml set storage_backend to 's3'
+- In config.toml set storage_backend to 's3'
-* Fill in the s3 config with what's appropriate for your bucket, make sure your api credential has read + write on the bucket
+- Fill in the s3 config with what's appropriate for your bucket, make sure your api credential has read + write on the bucket
-* Ensure you s3 bucket has a domain.
-In config.toml set the cdn_domain to that domain
+- Ensure you s3 bucket has a domain.
+In config.json set the cdn_domain to that domain

 ```toml
 [app]